 “The enthusiasm, energy and dedication of the young people who we have trained, and are currently training with us, is very encouraging and serves as inspiration to all members of the pharmacy team.” – Martin Shepherd, Head of Medicines Management at Chesterfield Royal Hospital

 You might want to consider recruiting an apprentice that has been made redundant.
 Apprentices who have been made redundant may already have the knowledge, skills and behaviours to add value to your organisation.
 Click here to find out more.

 You must pay an apprentice at least the minimum wage.
 However, you can get government funding to cover some of the cost of training and assessing an apprentice if you’re in England.

 An apprenticeship requires an apprentice to learn job-specific skills with experienced staff alongside study during the week.
 An apprentice, will regularly go to a college or training organisation one day a week to learn the theory behind the practical things they have worked on with you throughout the week.

 Apprenticeships must last for at least a year.
 They can last up to 5 years depending on the level the apprentice is studying – you can train an apprentices up to degree level.

 If you are interested in hiring an Apprentice, there a few steps you need to take.

-- Choose an apprenticeships framework or standard for an apprenticeship in your industry and at a suitable level.
+- Choose an apprenticeships standard for an apprenticeship in your industry and at a suitable level.